 Lane Departure Avoidance operates when driving between 64 and 145 km/h on roads with clearly visible lane markings.
-You can choose how you want Lane Departure Warning to operate by touching Controls > Autopilot > Lane Departure Avoidance and selecting between these options:
+You can choose if and how you want Lane Departure Warning to operate by touching Controls > Autopilot > Lane Departure Avoidance and selecting between these options:

-- Warning: If a front wheel passes over a lane marking, the steering wheel vibrates. - Assist: Corrective steering is applied to keep Model 3 in a safe position if Model 3 drifts into an adjacent lane or near the edge of the road.
+- Off: You are not warned of lane departures or potential collisions with a vehicle in an adjacent lane. - Warning: If a front wheel passes over a lane marking, the steering wheel vibrates. - Assist: Corrective steering is applied to keep Model 3 in a safe position if Model 3 drifts into an adjacent lane or near the edge of the road.

 When Lane Departure Avoidance is enabled and Traffic-Aware Cruise Control is active, if Model 3 drifts out of the driving lane when the associated turn signal is off, Lane Assist also checks to see whether your hands are on the steering wheel.
 If hands are not detected, the touchscreen displays a series of alerts, similar to those that are used when driving with Autosteer.
-If hands are repeatedly not detected Model 3 gradually slows down to 15 mph (25 km/h) below the detected speed limit, or below the set cruising speed, and the hazard lights start flashing.
+If hands are repeatedly not detected Model 3 gradually slows down to 25 km/h below the detected speed limit, or below the set cruising speed, and the hazard lights start flashing.